Precepts

-The next IN-PERSON precepts ceremony at Providence Zen Center, our head temple, will be during the Buddha’s Birthday Day Sangha Weekend of April 6 & 7, 2024
+The next IN-PERSON precepts ceremony at Providence Zen Center, our head temple, will be during Buddha’s Birthday Sangha Weekend, March 28th & 29th, 2026.

 Precepts will be given IN-PERSON ONLY.

-For other sanghas, deadlines for applications are 3 - 5 weeks before your center’s ceremony.
+Deadlines for applications are 4 - 6 weeks before your center’s ceremony.

 The precepts originated as guidelines to help us develop a clear life.